Collector Tests¶

 return collector

 And that’s all.
 So what have we done?
-First we created our collector
+First, we created our collector

-method, giving it a class of the
+using the prepare_collector method, giving it a class of the

 collector and the content of its (mocked) configuration.
-However before
+However, before

-method on the MyCollector
+doing so, we mocked the _download_data method on the MyCollector class,

 so that it will return the input data chunks we passed to the test.
 For

-is the one that deals just with downloading data from
+_download_data is the one that deals just with downloading data from

 an external data source and so we can mock it without disrupting the